 The University provides a higher education to many local young people (nearly half our students come from within a 10-mile radius of Kingston), as well as offering older residents an opportunity to further their studies.
-Every year more than 6,000 students graduate from the University, providing a much needed skilled workforce for the region.
+Every year more than 6,000 students graduate from the University, providing a much-needed skilled workforce for the region.

 Our staff and students are active in the local community, offering 3,500 hours of service to good causes each year through our award-winning volunteering scheme.
-We also have an extensive school visiting programme, offering educational support and encouraging local children to aim for university, particularly those whose family have no previous experience of higher education.
+We also have an extensive school visiting programme, offering educational support and encouraging local children to aim for university, particularly those whose families have no previous experience of higher education.